mollywilliams/grace-notes.github.io/_topics/occupation-with-christ.md

 2. Occupation with Christ means that human beings are not raised on pedestals, Phil.
 3:7,8.

-6. The means of continuing to be occupied with Christ is the daily learning and application of Bible teaching while under the control of the Holy Spirit, Jer.
+2. The means of continuing to be occupied with Christ is the daily learning and application of Bible teaching while under the control of the Holy Spirit, Jer.
 9:23,24.

-7. Occupation with Christ is a pastor’s prime motivation to teach the Bible so that believers grow in Christ, Heb.
+2. Occupation with Christ is a pastor’s prime motivation to teach the Bible so that believers grow in Christ, Heb.
 6:10.

-8. Occupation with Christ is related to victory in spiritual warfare with Satan and his angels.
+2. Occupation with Christ is related to victory in spiritual warfare with Satan and his angels.
 With your mind in the right place, you are confident of victory, Col. 3:1,2.

 **The Need for Occupation with Christ**

-Psalm 118:9 tells us, “It is better to take refuge in the Lord that to trust in princes.”
-If you take refuge in the Lord, you stop expecting things from people.
+Psalm 118:9 tells us, “_It is better to take refuge in the Lord that to trust in princes._” If you take refuge in the Lord, you stop expecting things from people.
 Your fellowship with God solves the problems that you have with people, and makes your relationships with people far better.

 A person is seldom treated the way he wants to be treated, or loved the way he wants to be loved.
 Outside of God’s plan, this can cause frustration and instability.